 Don’s little victory reflects the support he and Melissa have provided to each other throughout this journey.
 “I never got my wedding ring resized,” he says.
 “But now I can wear it again.”

-If you’re interested in learning more about the Bariatric Clinic, visit us online or call 616.847.5489.
+If you’re interested in learning more about bariatric surgery or weight loss services at Trinity Health Grand Haven, visit us online or call 616.847.5489.

 Pictured above are Melissa and Don at Rocky Mountain National Park in July of 2022.
 “We were there last year, but this time was so different.
 We were able to climb more of the mountain at higher elevations than we could before and we were able to hike five to ten miles a day,” says Melissa.Back to News